Universal Complexity Bounds Based on Value Iteration for Stochastic Mean Payoff Games and Entropy Games: Introduction

 \subsection{Motivation}

 Deterministic and turn-based stochastic Mean-Payoff games are fundamental classes of games with an unsettled complexity.
-They belong to the complexity class NP $\cap$ coNP~\cite{condon,zwick_paterson} but they are not known to be polynomial-time solvable.
+They belong to the complexity class NP $\cap$ coNP~\cite{condon,karzanovlebedev,zwick_paterson} but they are not known to be polynomial-time solvable.
 Various algorithms have been developed and analyzed.
-The pumping algorithm is a pseudo-polynomial iterative scheme introduced by Gurvich, Karzanov and Khachyan~\cite{gurvich} to solve the optimality equation of deterministic mean-payoff games.
+The pumping algorithm is a pseudo-polynomial iterative scheme introduced by Gurvich, Karzanov and Khachiyan~\cite{gurvich} to solve the optimality equation of deterministic mean-payoff games.
 Zwick and Paterson~\cite{zwick_paterson} derived peudo-polynomial bounds for the same games by analyzing value iteration.
-Friedmann showed that policy iteration, originally introduced by Hoffman and Karp in the setting of zero-sum games~\cite{hoffman_karp}, and albeit being experimentally fast on typical instances, is generally exponential~\cite{friedmanncex}.
-We refer to the survey of~\cite{andersson_miltersen} for more information and additional references.
+Friedmann showed that policy iteration, originally introduced by Hoffman and Karp in the setting of zero-sum games~\cite{hoffman_karp}, and albeit being experimentally fast on typical instances, is generally exponential~\cite{friedmanncex}. \todo{add other algorithms} We refer to the survey of~\cite{andersson_miltersen} and to the recent collective synthesis~\cite{collectivegraphs} for more information and additional references.